sharma1981/liteExchange/README.md

 2. Central order book uses a thread pool , processes messages and pushes results to SPSC queues of outgoing message processor per symbol.
 3. Outgoing message procesor sends execution reports to the FIX clients.

-Please note that FIX library is not a full implemenatation.
+Please note that FIX library is not a full implementation.
 It does minimal validations.
 The only validations done are sequence number checks and required tags.

 ## <a name="LowLatency">**3.
 Low latency features and how it can be improved:**